LET ME TELL YOU MY STORY...

 BEFORE ME, THERE WERE THEM...

-During this period, my great-great-grandmother, Fëana, suffered a lot of violence, both physical and mental, from the family she was supposed to serve.
+During this period, my great-great-grandmother, Fëana, suffered numerous acts of violence, both physical and emotional, at the hands of the family she was obligated to serve.
+She eventually became pregnant by the baron's eldest son, Achille Dubois.

 The circumstances of this pregnancy remain unclear.
 According to my mother, who learned this story from my grandfather, it was never clear whether this pregnancy was voluntary… or forced.